Functional Posture, Functional Movement

 Just what does this word “functional” imply?
 Well, most simply it means to perform an action or activity three dimensionally, fully expressive, and in a global manner.
 In other words, moving as one would during activities of daily living.
 In the case of the elite athlete this would mean incorporating training strategies that come as close as possible to the movements and challenges of their particular sport.
 For example, a baseball player might use a resistance band to exercise torso rotation in order to strengthen their swing.

 However, for the majority of us who are not in training for a particular sport, our aim while training should be to enhance performance in our activities of daily living.
 In other words, life is our sport and walking, carrying and reaching for a top shelf are our activities.
 This means that “functional” training for most of us will incorporate movements that come as close to these movements and actions as possible.
-In other words BOSU suitcase squats prepare us for carrying grocery bags on uneven sidewalks.
+For example BOSU suitcase squats prepare us for carrying grocery bags on uneven sidewalks.

 So, just how does posture come into play within the functional model of training?
 Well, in order to move our bodies through our environment most efficiently and effectively, optimal posture is necessary.
 It affords us with the elegance, grace and resiliency that our bodies express, when working with the reality of the ever-present force of gravity.
 A functional model of posture is not rigid - not “straight”, but rather fluid, supple and changing.